-Michigan Medicine’s Adult Diabetes Education Program is seeking a Registered Dietitian Nutritionist Certified Diabetes Care and Education Specialist in their outpatient Diabetes Education Program.
-The RDN/CDCES will provide support to adults with diabetes.
-This RDN/CDCES will see patients with new onset diabetes as well as follow patients who are already established with the Adult Diabetes Education Program.
-This will include follow up with newly diagnosed patients and patients via classes and outpatient clinical visits in both in-person and virtual settings.
+The Division of Pediatric Endocrinology is seeking a Registered Dietitian Nutritionist in their Outpatient Pediatric Diabetes Education Program in Ann Arbor.
+The RDN will provide support to children, teens and young adults with diabetes.
+This RDN will see patients with new onset diabetes as well as follow patients who are already established with the Pediatric Diabetes Program.
+This will include follow up with newly diagnosed patients and patients via classes and outpatient clinical visits.

 Assess learning needs of patients/families.

-Provide comprehensive diabetes education and nutrition care to patients with diabetes and their families/caregivers in both a group and individual settings.
+Provide comprehensive diabetes education and nutrition care to pediatric patients with diabetes and their families in both a group and individual settings.

 Care may be delivered in both a physical and virtual environment